-All those who volunteer will receive a free Saturday entry pass to the Jim Campbell enclosure (and free on-site parking), where we’ll have our own Club picnic pitch so we can socialise on the day.
+All those who volunteered received a free Saturday entry pass to the Jim Campbell enclosure (and free on-site parking), where we had our own Club picnic pitch so we could socialise on the day.

 'What We Do' Main Pages: